ivayloKoruev/guess-my-number/README.md

 # guess-my-number

 # Important
-A small game developed while learning the fundamentals of programming with the help of J.Sch.
+A small game developed while learning the fundamentals of programming while doing coursework // J.Sch.

 ## Goal
 You have to guess the correct number otherwise your score is decreased.